Linear Lower Bounds and Conditioning of Differentiable Games: Conclusion

 \section{Conclusion}

-In this work, we provide a lower bound on the rate of convergence of first-order black box methods for $2$-player games (and min-max problems) satisfying the two-step linear span assumption by generalising Nesterov's lower bound for the optimisation of strongly convex, smooth convex objectives to 2-player games (R.Q. \ref{rq:1}).
-Moreover, we generalise the framework of $p$-SCLI to provide bounds for a large class of optimisers for $n$-player games, and give explicit bounds for 2-player games and min-max problems (R.Q. \ref{rq:2}).
+In this work, we provide linear lower bounds and condition numbers for any problem class containing quadratic or bilinear games.
+We give a lower bound on the rate of convergence of first-order black box methods for $2$-player games (which directly applies to min-max and saddle point problems) satisfying the two-step linear span assumption by generalising Nesterov's lower bound for the optimisation of strongly convex, smooth convex objectives to 2-player games (R.Q. \ref{rq:1}) and constructing a novel class of hard problems using spectral properties of a class of operators in Banach algebras.
+Moreover, we generalise the framework of $p$-SCLI, which requires symmetricity of the Hessian in single-objective optimisation, to provide a bound for a large class of optimisers for $n$-player games by extending the results of $p$-SCLI to quadratic games with non-symmetric Jacobian, which for $n=1$ recovers \cite{arjevani2016lower}'s tight bounds.
+We then give explicit bounds for 2-player games, which apply to min-max and saddle point problems (R.Q. \ref{rq:2}).
 Finally, we derived formulations for the condition number that matched (in the case of the first domino bound), or were more general (in the case of the improved domino bound, and $p$-SCLI-$n$ and $p$-SCLI-2 bounds) than the existing ones in the upper bound literature (R.Q. \ref{rq:3}).
 As in the single-objective case, our bounds and condition numbers suggest that optimisers may converge faster on games for which the eigenvalues are at a similar, remote distance from the origin (e.g. on a circle) than on games for which some eigenvalues are close to and others are far from 0.

+Following the initial release of this work, several other authors have built upon the bounds presented in this paper.
+The bound from Theorem \ref{thm:domino_good_lower_bound_infdim} is tight on the class of smooth strongly-convex-strongly-concave games, as it is matched by the upper bound presented by \citet{fallah2020optimal}, and up to logarithmic factors, by the upper bound of \citet{lin2020near}.
+Additionally, this same lower bound was also shown to be tight on the class of bilinear games with non-singular Jacobian, which are merely convex-concave, by Prop.
+4 of \citet{azizian2020accelerating}.
+As a corollary, our results establish the optimality of those methods on the aforementioned classes of problems.